-As soon as we settled on our course, João climbed below and brought out a plastic grocery sack.
+As soon as we were underway, João climbed below and brought out a plastic grocery bag.
 (Where he kept finding these things was beyond me.)
-When I saw what was in the sack, cookies and crackers, I realized how hungry I was.
+When I saw what was in the sack, cookies and crackers, I realized just how hungry I was.
 None of us had eaten since lunch, the day before, and a lot of calories had been torched since then.

 João placed the sack on the icebox lid, pulled out the sealed bag of cookies and tore it open.
 Grabbing a handful, he sat on the hatch cover to begin his breakfast.
 Mamede was standing at the helm, Ze beside me at the rail.
 Both men were eager to get some grub, but being gentlemen, they waited for me to go first.

 Knowing what I would get, I took a bite of the cracker first.
-Mmmm… just as bland as I remembered and even more chewy, probably from sitting in the muggy hold, absorbing God knows what.
-But that didn’t stop me from scarfing it down.
+Mmm. . . just as bland as I remembered and even more chewy, probably from sitting in the muggy hold for too long.
+But that didn’t stop me from scarfing it down — I was hungry.
 I inhaled that biscuit just as fast as my salivary glands could pump out spit.

-When I finished the cracker I badly needed some water.
-Kneeling by the barril, I could see João was watching me.
+When I finished the cracker I badly needed a drink of water.
+Kneeling by the barril I could see João watching me.
 Ever since my little choking incident the day before, he made it a point to watch whenever I took a drink from the cask, hoping, no doubt, for a repeat performance.
-This time he was out of luck!
+This time he was out of luck.

-I could almost feel the flour congealing in my gut as I drank.
+I could almost feel the flour congealing in my gut as I drank the warm, stale water.
 White glue.
-Good thing I wasn’t feeling seasick or I might have been spewing a sticky mess.
-Standing back up, I saw my two cookies sitting on the cover and popped one into my mouth, dismissively thinking, At least it’s got some sugar.
+Good thing I wasn’t feeling seasick that morning because puking that stuff up would have been a sticky mess.
+Standing up again I saw my two cookies sitting on the icebox cover and popped one into my mouth thinking, At least it’s got some sugar.

-“Ohh…” I moaned.
-(If this had been a movie, I would have lit a cigarette right then.)
-This can’t be true.
-So I popped in the second cookie to see: Oh, yes, yes, yes! — just as good as the first!
-(And now the camera pulls back, revealing a pair of nylons on the floor, a silk bra dangling from a chair, a single sexy pump kicked off in the corner.)
+“Oh. . .”
+I moaned aloud.
+(If this had been a movie I would have lit a cigarette right then.)
+This can’t be true. . .
+So I popped the second one in to see.
+Oh, yes, yes, yes! — just as good as the first.
+(And now the camera pulls back, revealing a pair of nylons bunched on the floor, a silky bra dangling from a chair, a single sexy pump kicked off to the corner.)

 I might be slow but I ain’t stupid.
 From the bag I lifted the same as before, but with an extra cookie this time — three heavenly Magdalenas — leaving more than enough for everyone to have a third round.
 Again I ate my cracker first — Finish your peas before dessert! — followed by the cookies: